Fionn Ferreira: Education

 In autumn 2019, Ferreira began a BSc in Chemistry at the University of Groningen in the Netherlands and graduated in 2022 with Cum Laude honors.

-He is currently pursuing an MSc in Chemistry at the University of Groningen.
+He later pursued an MSc in Chemistry at the University of Groningen.
 As part of his master's studies, Ferreira conducted a research project in the molecular inorganic chemistry group of Professor Edwin Otten, focusing NMR for organic Redox Flow Batteries.
 In 2023, he participated in a field-based project in Arctic chemical oceanography at the University Centre in Svalbard (UNIS), investigating the biogeochemical processes influencing plastic degradation and pollutant transport in polar marine environments.

 In 2025, Ferreira began a second MSc research project at ETH Zurich, working in the laboratory of Professor Alexander Barnes.
 His work focuses on the development of high-temperature superconducting (HTS) magnets for nuclear magnetic resonance (NMR), with an emphasis on sustainable instrumentation and improving energy efficiency in scientific research.

 Business

 In 2020, Ferreira founded a business, Fionn & Co., focused on microplastic removal technology.
 In 2020 and 2021 his work was featured by the global campaign by Hewlett-Packard: For every dream.

+Alongside Fionn & Co., Ferreira co‑founded the nonprofit Green Journey Coalition, a 501(c)(3) environmental organization dedicated to making microplastic removal technologies and research openly accessible worldwide.
+Through the Green Journey Coalition, the team develops and pilots larger‑scale prototypes, tests continuous‑flow systems, and works toward affordable deployment in municipal plants and coastal remediation projects.
+Ferreira also publishes a newsletter, Fionn's Green Journey, which explores the science, policy, and real‑world applications behind his microplastic removal work, while inviting readers and supporters to contribute to the Green Journey Coalition’s mission.